Lukbert93/AnaphoricAmbiguity_MAThesis/README.md

 ```

 ## Repository Structure
-This repository is organised along to the study design.
+This repository is organised as follows:

 ```
 AnaphoricAmbiguity_MAThesis